satyadineswarareddysatti/fidelity-ai-financial-advisor-rag/README.md

 ---

+## Demo Questions

+Example queries the agent can answer:

+• “How should a 30-year-old invest for retirement using Fidelity funds?”
+• “What are the key risks of the FFFGX mutual fund?”
+• “Compare retirement strategies using tax-advantaged accounts.”

 ### 📊 8-Experiment Comparative Analysis

 I conducted 8 distinct experiments to baseline performance across different models (OpenAI, Llama 3, DeepSeek) and orchestration frameworks.